TREKKING IN MONTENEGRO

 BASE JUMPING IN MONTENEGRO

-Base jumps are being made on natural locations or buildings that, by their height and inclination, provide safe fall and parachute opening.
+Base jumps are being made on natural locations or buildings that, by their height and inclination, provide safe fall and parachute openings.
 Although the lower limit goes around 40 m, the most interesting jumps require a list of a few hundred meters.
 Except for the chimney of a power plant in Pljevlja, in Montenegrin cities, there are no buildings for safe jumps.
 On the other side, its mountains and canyons don’t lack in heights suitable for base jumpers.
 Bridges on Đurđevića Tara and over Mala Rijeka are popular locations for base jumpers.

 The railway bridge over Mala Rijeka (Small River), with its height of 224 m, is one of the highest bridges in Europe.
 Problems for jumping can be the wind that is frequent in the canyon, as well as rocky and small landings.
-The bridge in Đurevića Tara is 156 m meters high (the biggest arcade) and the landing is on the small islands in the river formed while low water in summers.
+The bridge in Đurevića Tara is 156 m meters high (the biggest arcade) and the landing is on the small islands in the river formed while low water in summer.
 It is interesting to mention that there were jumps made from the second arcade, 45 meters high.

 BASE JUMPING SEASON